heysam1337/hodl-mining-calc/README.md

 # hodl-mining-calc

-HOdlcoin Mining Calculator
+Mining calculator for HOdl.
+It will (eventually) give earnings estimates based on tested CPUs, current exchange rates, and network difficulty.

-This will be a mining calculator for HOdl.
-It will give earnings estimates based on tested CPUs, current exchange rates, and network difficulty.
+Exchange data pulled from yobit.net